Nepal Public Policy Review

 Title

 Full names of all authors.
-Use number symbols to indicate affiliation of each author in case there are multiple authors.
+Use superscript numerals to indicate institutional affiliations for each author in multi-author papers.

 Affiliation

-Names and addresses of organizations each author is affiliated with.
+The names and addresses of the institutions with which each author is affiliated.

 Abstract

-Note: The Title of the paper, Author list, Affiliation, and Abstract should be written in both English and Nepali.
+Note: The Title, Author list, Affiliations, and Abstract must be provided in both English and Nepali.

-The main body of the paper should have the following numbered sections.
+The main text should comprise the following numbered sections:

 1. Introduction